Chacombe: Bell-foundry

+Henry II Bagley also ran a foundry at Ecton and Henry III Bagley one at Witney.
+Matthew II Bagley (active 1693–1716) ran two foundries in London: one in Clerkenwell, making bells, and the other, The Foundery, in Moorfields, making cannons.

 School and amenities

 The parish school in Chacombe was founded in 1868.
 The school is now known as Chacombe CEVA Primary Academy.

-The village has a village hall and a public house, the George and Dragon, tied to Everards Brewery.
-There are bed-and-breakfast facilities at the Old Farmhouse in Banbury Road.
+The village has a village hall and a public house, the George and Dragon.
 There is also a care home for the elderly.

-Cherwell Edge Golf Club lies south-east of the village.
+Cherwell Edge Golf Club is southeast of the village.